Mathiasn21/Data_Object_Instantiation_project/DOI_framwork/docs/getting_started/gettingstarted01.md

     }
 }
 ```
+It is possible to substitute string url with an actual URL class from the java.net package.

 **Note** the usage of **new CSVHandler** to indicate that this data is formatted as **CSV**.
 And **new JSONHandler** to indicate that it is in **JSON**.